-The Company's Board of Directors also declared a dividend of \$0.4609375 per depositary share for its 7.375% Series A Preferred Stock, payable in cash.
-The preferred stock dividend is payable on May 28, 2021 to stockholders of record on May 14, 2021.
+On July 28, 2021, the Company's Board of Directors also declared a dividend of \$0.4609375 per depositary share for its 7.375% Series A Preferred Stock, payable in cash.
+The preferred stock dividend is payable on August 31, 2021 to stockholders of record on August 17, 2021.

-Class A-1 Units Dividend Declaration
+Class A-1 Units Distribution

-The Company's Board of Directors also authorized the declaration of dividends of \$0.5625 per share for its Series C Preferred stock, as if they were outstanding, payable in cash.
-Pursuant to the terms of Crimson's Third LLC Agreement, this determination by the Company's Board of Directors will entitle the holders of Crimson's outstanding Class A-1 units to receive from Crimson a cash distribution of \$0.5625 per unit.
+On July 28, 2021, the Company's Board of Directors authorized the declaration of dividends of \$0.5625 per share for its Series C Preferred stock, as if they were outstanding, payable in cash.
+Pursuant to the terms of Crimson's Third LLC Agreement, this determination by the Company's Board of Directors will entitle the holders of Crimson's outstanding Class A-1 Units to receive from Crimson a cash distribution of \$0.5625 per share (prorated through the June 30, 2021 conversion date).
+The Class A-1 holders will also receive a prorated cash distribution, for the period June 30, 2021 to August 31, 2021 based on the declared Series A Preferred dividend.

-Class A-2 Units Dividend Declaration
+Class A-2 Units Distribution

-The Company's Board of Directors also authorized the declaration of dividends of \$0.25 per share for its Series B Preferred stock, as if they were outstanding, intended to be payable in kind.
-Pursuant to the terms of Crimson's Third LLC Agreement, following approval by the Crimson Board of Managers of an amendment to enable payment in kind of distributions on Class

-A-2 units in the same manner as distributions on the underlying Series B Preferred, this determination by the Company's Board of Directors will entitle the holders of Crimson's outstanding Class A-2 units to receive from Crimson a cash distribution of \$0.25 per unit, which is intended to be payable as an in kind distribution of an aggregate of 24,360 additional Class A-2 units to such holders based on a stated value of \$25.00 per unit.
+On July 28, 2021, the Company's Board of Directors authorized the declaration of dividends of \$0.25 per share for its Series B Preferred stock, as if they were outstanding.
+Pursuant to the terms of Crimson's Third LLC Agreement this determination by the Company's Board of Directors will entitle the holders of Crimson's outstanding Class A-2 Units to receive from Crimson a distribution of \$0.25 per unit (prorated through the June 30, 2021 conversion date).
+The distribution will be paid in-kind, as directed by the Articles Supplementary, based on a stated value of \$25.00 per unit.
+The distribution will result in an additional8,174 Class A-2 Units being issued to such holders.
+The Class A-2 unit holders will be eligible for a Class B Common Stock dividend starting in the third quarter of 2021.

+Class A-3 Units

+On July 28, 2021, the Board decided not to declare a dividend on Class B Common Stock, as if they were outstanding.